mhartington/nvim-typescript/README.md

 ```

 ## Limitation

-Currently, this plugin requires a `tsconfig.json` to be present in the current working directory.
-This is how we can feed TSS proper project information, like modules and files.
-See [this issue](https://github.com/mhartington/nvim-typescript/issues/10) for clarification.

 If no completion is happening, please be sure to have a Typescript syntax file in your RTP.
 Neovim does not include a default syntax for Typescript, so be sure to include one.
 A popular syntax file for Typescript is [yats.vim](https://github.com/HerringtonDarkholme/yats.vim)